Family Law Attorneys Represent PA Clients in Alimony and Spousal Support Cases

 Divorce forces couples to confront difficult financial questions at a time of emotional and personal upheaval.
 These difficult financial issues are inevitable, since two households must now be created from the resources that were previously used to run one household.
 The knowledgeable family lawyers of Rubin, Glickman, Steinberg & Gifford P.C. are here to help you understand how alimony works under Pennsylvania law and to examine your legal rights and options.
 Contact us today to schedule a consultation to learn more about how our legal team will fight to ensure that you receive fair treatment under the alimony laws.

-Frequently Asked Questions about Alimony in Telford, Pennsylvania
+Frequently Asked Questions about Alimony

 In some cases you can receive spousal support during the period of your separation prior to the court’s issuance of a divorce decree.
 This support is sometimes known as “alimony pendente lite”, which is alimony that is awarded during the divorce proceedings before the divorce is finalized.
 Calculating alimony pendente lite is a formulaic process matter under Pennsylvania law.